'Every day we have to deal with it': Child's 'painful' six-month wait for surgery

 A Tauranga child has endured a “painful” six-month wait for ear surgery — and still has no confirmed date in sight.

-The child’s parent, who spoke on the condition of anonymity for medical privacy reasons, said the child had an “open wound” on their ear, which required draining every day and putting ointment on an already “sensitive and sore” area.
+The child’s parent, who spoke on the condition of anonymity for medical privacy reasons, said the child had an “open wound” on their ear that required draining every day and putting ointment on an already “sensitive and sore” area.

 “Instead of it being our nice time before bed where we have cuddles or read a book, I’m having to poke and prod ... [they’re] just so over it being sore and being touched.”